idfive/Developer-Documentation/docs/general/documentation/techscan.md

 - Any initial RFP from the client.
 If no RFP, any documents, email, etc where they go over "the ask", in detail.
 - The idfive RFP response.
 This will have some generalities, but should also loosely define the project, and project scope.
 - Any other documentation or direction provided by the project manger of the project, or the client.
-- Starter template available on (the idfive drive)[https://docs.google.com/document/d/1MJ_71PAhHpMDymWEEzJdioVVqBmuPyQXyE0On1LJicQ/edit?usp=sharing].
+- Starter template available on [the idfive drive](https://docs.google.com/document/d/1MJ_71PAhHpMDymWEEzJdioVVqBmuPyQXyE0On1LJicQ/edit?usp=sharing).

 ## What to include